serbulent/TrainableRepresentationAnalysis/README.md

 # PROBE (Protein RepresentatiOn BEnchmark): Function-Centric Evaluation of Protein Representation Methods

-- This tool runs benchmark analyses on protein representation/feature vectors of any representation learning method in order to evaluate its predictive performance on protein function related predictive tasks, and to and compare it other methods from literature.
+- PROBE runs benchmark analyses on protein representation/feature vectors of any representation learning method in order to evaluate its predictive performance on protein function related predictive tasks, and to and compare it other methods from literature.

 - Aiming to evaluate how much each representation model captures different facets of functional information, we constructed and applied 4 independent benchmark tests based on;
   - inferring semantic similarities between proteins,